Oktal-Teknologi-Indonesia/.github/profile/README.md

-Deliver the Software You Need
+Deliver the Software You Need.
 No More, No Less